wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Erik Kline, Ted Lemon and Mark Smith for their feedback, comments and guidance.

+This document borrows heavily from a previous document, draft-ietf-dhc-addr-registration, which defined "a mechanism to register self-generated and statically configured addresses in DNS through a DHCPv6 server".
+That document was written Sheng Jiang, Gang Chen, Suresh Krishnan, and Rajiv Asati.